-The ACOnet Identity Federation is introduced to facilitate and simplify offering shared services across the whole (identity) federation.
-This is accomplished by using technologies to extend the scope of an (electronic) identity, issued by any member of the federation, to be valid across the whole federation.
+The ACOnet Identity Federation makes it easier to offer shared services across the whole (identity) federation.
+This is accomplished by extending the scope of an (electronic) identity, issued by any member of the federation, to be valid across the whole federation.

-ACOnet's Identity Federation Policy defines the federation by specifying procedures and practices, complemented with Technology Profiles describing implementation of the policy in terms of specific technologies.
+ACOnet's Identity Federation Policy specifies the relevant procedures and practices, as well as technology profiles describing implementation of the policy in terms of specific technologies.

-- Identity Provider (IdP) - provides the required infrastructure for the authentication of users
+- Identity Providers (IdP) - provide the required infrastructure for the authentication of users

-- Service Provider (SP) - provides services to other federation members or allows access to resources.
+- Service Providers (SP) - provide services to other federation members or allow access to resources.

-Any ACOnet Participant may act as both IdP and SP at the same time, while external entities supplying goods or services can only join as SPs.
+Any ACOnet participant may act as both IdP and SP at the same time, whereas entities external to ACOnet may join as SPs, thus offering goods or services.

-A federation allows service providers (like libraries, databases, etc.) to grant users from other "federated" organizations access to their services - without having to locally manage user-IDs, usernames and associated passwords.
+A federation allows service providers (such as libraries, databases, etc.) to grant users from other "federated" organizations access to their services, without having to manage user-IDs, usernames and associated passwords locally.
 Enabling access is based on a formal contractual relationship.
 The necessary access credentials are exchanged within a cryptographically protected environment.